AllYourBlocks/ChunkWars/detry-updates.md

 * 7 options have been added (anvil, bonus_chest, halloween_mode, redstone_mode, regeneration, respawn, troll_mode)
 * map_game has been renamed to map_size
 * map_selection has been renamed to map_variation
+* reset all options to default

 ## To do

-* Finish implementing the "reset to default" sign, a skeleton copypaste template is under /signs/lobby/option/defaults
 * Messages "Joined Team" need to be moved further down the line to reflect the choice in the message
 * * Possibly in the method that actually assigns the teams
 * * Call a driver method (as the player) to handle further tasks like teleportation